-The variety of art shown spans from paintings and sculpture, to jewelry, photography, fine carpentry, fabric arts and furniture.
-Stroll the charming streets of Christiansted and enjoy light refreshments while enjoying the art on display and for sale.
+The variety of art shown spans from paintings and sculpture, to jewelry, photography, fine carpentry, textile arts, glass and furniture.
+Stroll the charming streets of Christiansted and enjoy the art on display and for sale.
 Bring home a slice of St. Croix with an original work, a token to remind you of the island.
-Then, stop into one of Christiansted’s fine restaurants for an elegant dinner.
+Then, stop into one of Christiansted’s fine restaurants for a bite.
 Or, enjoy the sunset on the boardwalk at one of the open-air bars and restaurants with gorgeous views of the harbor.

 3rd Thursday of each month from November – May, 5pm until 8pm.
 Please visit our Calendar of Events for specific dates.

 Admission is FREE; but, bring some money to shop for unique art, jewelry, and more!

 St. Croix Artist Maria Henle brought the idea of a joint art opening event to fruition when she decided to schedule the Art Thursdays with other local artists and shops.
 Maria wanted an event that would promote Christiansted galleries and give the community a chance to view, appreciate, and support local artist.
 She recognized that the restaurants would benefit as well, with art lovers ‘making a night of it’.
 Maria Henle was well known on St. Croix for her etchings and large oil paintings of scenic landscapes, realistically executed with wonderful detail and color.
 Maria passed away in February 2007, but her gallery is still a landmark for the St. Croix art world.
 Maria’s sister and brother, Tina and Martin Henle, keep the doors open, and show a variety of work, including Maria’s.